arcamaxpub/dokku-kibana/Readme.md

 dokku elasticsearch:enter elasticsearch
 # save the output from the following command
-# this may fail to connect at first - keep trying
+# this may fail to connect while elastic is coming up - keep trying
 bin/elasticsearch-setup-passwords auto -u "http://localhost:9200"
 exit
 ```